Smith-appwrk/Teams-bot/server/data/intelligate.md

   - For loaded: I/B trailer number, I/B SCAC and I/B load numbers required
   - Edit and add missing attributes

+### "504 timeout error"
+- Connection issue between IntelliGate and WMS
+- Raise issue with UL IT team

+### "Can not change transport equipment once loading has started error"
+- Driver is trying to register for a live appointment, but workflow team has already loaded or started loading on a different trailer
+- Connect with workflow team to check on next steps

+### Trailer Status is empty in IG but loaded in BY
+- Get confirmation from yard jockey regarding the status of the trailer
+- If trailer is loaded, identify the load attached to it
+- Ask workflow team to attach the load to the trailer
+- If issues persist, connect with UL IT support team

+## Check Out Issues

+### "Different tractor or Trailer number was registered at the time of Check in"
+1. Check the trailer number and tractor number in active driver
+2. Search the driver in driver history and check if details were updated after check-in
+3. If yes, change the tractor number in active driver
+4. Search the trailer in trailer activity to check if it is dispatched
+5. If the trailer is dispatched from BY, connect with UL IT team to revert the dispatch

+### "Trailer number not matching with Seal number"
+1. Physically check seal on trailer
+2. Go to Yard check page, search trailer number
+3. Update correct seal in yard check page
+4. Proceed with Check-out

+### "The inventory's status is not a valid status for the outbound order's progression"
+- Inventory for load is on hold
+- Check with workflow team regarding inventory status
+- Proceed after confirmation from workflow team

+### "Invalid Equipment Status"
+- Trailer status in BY is different than expected
+- Check with workflow team
+- Proceed after confirmation

 ### "Trailer you are trying to pick up does not contain outbound load XXXX"
 - Mismatch between trailer load and registered O/B load
 - Check O/B load in active driver screen